memfault/interrupt/_drafts/memfault-matter.md

   }
 ```

-Additionally, the memfault message definitions have been added in `config/`.
+Additionally, the Memfault message definitions have been added in `config/`.

 In `prj.conf` several changes have been made:

-* Several options have been set to make the matter build smaller so that Memfault could be added.
+* Several options have been set to make the Matter build smaller so that Memfault could be added.
-* The memfault config options have been added.
+* The Memfault config options have been added.
   * `CONFIG_UDP_SERVER_ADDRESS_STATIC` is set to the IPv6 multicast address `ff05::f417` (NOTE: shortened hex-speak of memFAuLT).
   * Change `CONFIG_MEMFAULT_NCS_PROJECT_KEY` with a key you can get from [Memfault Cloud | Settings | General | Project Key](https://mflt.io/project-key).